Part 2. Interactions Between Oceans and Coastal Places

 You are each going to investigate a different process that is occurring at the coastline and create a 15-20 minute lesson that you will teach to the rest of the class.
 You need to be responsible for deciding how best to present this information to the class and create any materials that the class will need.
 I will print off any resources that you may need if you tell me in advance.

-1. Types of wave and tides (Daniel)
+1. Types of wave and tides and Longshore Drift (Hannah)

 • Factors influencing the type of wave